hank-ai/darknet/README.md

 ## Google Colab

 The Google Colab instructions are the same as the [Linux](#linux-cmake-method) instructions.
-But some Jupyter notebooks are available showing how to do certain tasks, such as training a new network.
+Several Jupyter notebooks are available showing how to do certain tasks, such as training a new network.

 See the notebooks in the `colab` subdirectory.